thisisjihyun/interview/README.md

 ## Notes
 - As mentioned in the interview instructions, I did *not* implement any styling. please focus on the funtionality and ignore the apprearance 😊
-- E2E tests are included tocover basic funtionality.
+- E2E tests are included to cover basic funtionality.
 They aim to validate the *minimum* senarios.

 ## Trade-off